jloutz/nlp_capstone/doc/capstone_project.md

 | software                   | 18441 | 4.50    |
 | video_games                | 24659 | 6.02    |

-The distribution did not change significantly compared to the dataset before trimming, so balancing the dataset is still a requirement.
+The distribution did not change significantly compared to the dataset before trimming, and balancing the dataset is still a requirement.

 ### Algorithms and Techniques